JamesAwesome/puppet-medibuntu/README.md

 ================

 This module will install the Medibuntu software repository.
-It can be installed by using include or by calling as a parameterized class.
+The module can be called using include or as a parameterized class.

 Parameters:
 -----------